Share this post on:

 (ii) If the PBGC has issued regulations regarding the actuarial interest rate assumptions to be used in determining a plan’s UVBs, the actuary must use the actuarial assumptions and methods set forth in such PBGC regulations.

 In practice, prior to final PBGC regulations, actuaries have various ways of measuring unfunded vested benefits.
 For a withdrawal of a participating employer in an ongoing multiemployer pension plan, it may be reasonable to use the plan’s ongoing “minimum funding” assumptions, which are typically determined at a higher interest rate, thus yielding a lower withdrawal liability, and being more favorable to withdrawing employers.
 (Of course, if a multiemployer plan is terminating in a mass termination, the PBGC termination rate assumptions are to be used.)
 On the other hand, actuaries sometimes use PBGC plan termination assumptions (or insurance company annuity close-out rates, which are comparable to plan termination assumptions), which uses a lower interest rate, thus yielding a higher withdrawal liability and being more favorable to the multiemployer pension fund.
-The termination assumptions is apparently based on the theory is that for the employer withdrawing its applicable share should be viewed in terms of a termination of the plan that is likely to occur in the future,
+This approach is often justified on the theory that withdrawal liability represents a de-risking event akin to a partial plan termination.

 Although a multiemployer pension plan generally does not terminate when a withdrawal of a participating employer takes place, it can be argued that withdrawal liability is different than funding an ongoing plan because it does not represent an ongoing funding relationship but rather a one-time transfer of risk from the withdrawing employer to the continuing employers and participants in the multiemployer plan.
 Using ongoing funding rates would likely have the result of backloading liability, with withdrawal liability obligations to be largest for those who withdraw from the fund the latest (or upon a mass termination of the multiemployer plan).
 This disproportionate liability on employers that remain in the multiemployer plan after most other employers have withdrawn (the last man standing) can cause disproportionate backloading of liabilities.
 (This is further exacerbated when former participating employers have gone into bankruptcy.)

-Three recent federal cases have sided with withdrawing employers in challenging the plan actuary’s assumptions when the actuary did not use ongoing minimum funding assumptions.
+Several federal courts have sided with withdrawing employers in challenging the plan actuary’s assumptions when the actuary did not use ongoing minimum funding assumptions.

 D.C.
 Circuit Rules in a 2022 Case for the Withdrawing Employer that Ongoing Funding Obligations Should Have Been Used.
 In a 2022 case the D.C.
 Circuit held that where the multiemployer fund actuary used plan termination interest assumption of 2.7-2.8% (yielding a very high withdrawal liability) even though the actuary was using a 7.5% assumption for funding purposes, the valuation assumptions must represent the actuary’s best estimate of anticipated experience under the plan, and therefore the withdrawal liability calculations were not reasonable.
 United Mine Workers of America 1974 Pension Plan v.
 Energy West Mining Company, 39 F.4th 730 (D.C.
 Cir.
 2022).
 In that case, a multiemployer pension fund brought action under ERISA against a withdrawing employer seeking to enforce arbitrator’s award upholding the pension fund actuary’s calculation of withdrawal liability through use of a risk-free discount rate.
 The D.C.
 Circuit overturned the arbitrator’s ruling since the termination assumption used by plan actuary, which was not chosen based on the plan’s projected performance, was not reasonable and instead the actuary should have considered the pension funding discount rate assumptions taking into account anticipated projected investment returns as applicable for pension minimum funding.